Templates are now public and searchable on the web

 Templates are indexed for search (SEO + AI discovery)

 Template pages are now designed to be crawlable and indexable.
+That means:

-- Google can understand what each template is for
+Google can understand what each template is for

-- templates can rank for keywords like “startup landing page template” or “portfolio website template”
+templates can rank for keywords like startup landing page template or portfolio website template

-- AI systems can reference template pages when users search for “best website template for X”
+AI systems can reference template pages when users search for best website template for X

 This improves both marketing visibility and product onboarding.